eezstreet/SWATEliteForce/README.md

 - Fixed SEF bug: Restart Mission button not working correctly in an All Missions campaign
 - Fixed SEF bug: Officer in a T-pose after returning to main menu after completing a mission in an All Missions campaign
 - Fixed SEF bug: High-scores not saving in All Missions campaign
+- Fixed TSS bugs: The AI target sensor got rewritten from scratch, fixing the following TSS bugs:
+	- SWAT AI unable to hit things at very close distances
+	- SWAT AI not taking range into account when firing pepper spray, taser, etc
+	- SWAT AI could sometimes shoot hostages/suspects who were in the way of their target
 - Fixed TSS bug: Doors broken with shotgun by AI would have a delay before they appeared broken to the player - this is fixed. [kf]
 - Fixed TSS bug: Officers don't reply when ordered to cover an area, they just do it